JuliusKB/example_docker_wordpress/README.md

-docker compose up                   # run all containers docker compose up -d                # run all containers in daemon (background) docker compose down                 # stop and remove all containers docker compose stop                 # stop all contains docker logs -f <container_name>     # follow logs of specific container docker stats			    # check stats of containers docker ps			    # check running containers (add -a to also see stopped containers)
+docker compose up                   # run all containers docker compose up -d                # run all containers in daemon (background) docker compose down                 # stop and remove all containers docker compose stop                 # stop all containers docker logs -f <container_name>     # follow logs of specific container docker stats			    # check stats of containers docker ps			    # check running containers (add -a to also see stopped containers)